GRACE: Graph Neural Networks for Locus-of-Care Prediction under Extreme Class Imbalance: Introduction

 Computationally, this task of binary classification is challenging due to the highly imbalanced nature of the addiction dataset.
 In the real world, inpatient cases are significantly lower than outpatients, primarily due to two reasons.
 First, most AUD patients actually do not develop severe illness.
 Second, there are resource constraints in terms of the number of experts to effectively manage patients or the availability of hospital infrastructure to monitor admitted patients.
-An additional layer of complication stems from another type of uncertainty in hospital admission -- patients who actually need admission (\textit{high-risk} patients) may not get it either due to lack of beds, or because they do not consent while highly motivated but anxious patients who can get treated safely at home (\textit{low-risk} patients) may insist on admission.
-Note that high-risk patients can be further categorized into subclasses.
-There have been attempts to model risk stratification using laboratory investigations such as platelet count, blood alcohol levels, and liver function tests \cite{Goodson2014}.
+A meta analysis on alcohol withdrawl syndrome~\cite{Goodson2014} investigates predictors such as platelet count, blood alcohol levels, and liver function tests.
 Laboratory tests are often unavailable in low-resource centres, and when available, have a turn-around time of 3-4 hours at least, precluding efficient and quick decision-making in a busy outpatient setup.
-However, information collected during a clinical consultation itself (mostly recorded digitally as a \textit{clinical note} by medical experts) can provide signals to assess the risk of complicated withdrawal.
+However, information collected during a clinical consultation itself (mostly recorded digitally as a \textit{clinical note} by medical experts) can provide signals to assess the risk of complicated withdrawal. \\ This work is motivated by the growing need to develop an accurate and practically applicable clinical decision support system in addiction treatment to predict the locus of care.
+To address these gaps~\cite{gaps}, in this paper, we propose a GNN-based unified framework -- \ours{}.
+The novelty lies in (a) obtaining high dimensional numerical representation of the patient (section \ref{subsec:node_features}), (b) expressing the `semantic' similarity between patients based on these features, (c) feeding this network to a meta-learning anchored GNN model to make accurate predictions (section \ref{subsec:metaGNN}).
+In addition to the traditional textual features extracted from the clinical note, we also featurise the reasoning pathways that the clinician potentially uses to arrive at the present locus of care decision.
+Typically, when a clinical note is drafted about a patient, the medical expert follows a reasoning pathway to arrive at the present locus of care decision.
+Some of this reasoning might be explicit in the notes, while others might be implicit.
+We make use of the SOTA reasoning-based large language models (LLMs) to extract the reasoning `hidden' in the clinical notes (see Figure~\ref{fig:clinical_example} for an example).
+We fuse this silver data as an additional node feature with the objective of improving the predictive power of our model.
+As a final innovation, we introduce a novel variant of \ours{} where we jointly finetune \textsc{GatorTron}~\cite{gatortron} language model embeddings (LME) along with GNN using the same loss function backpropagating errors to both GNN and LME, enhancing the predictive power of the \ours{}.
+The idea is to obtain embeddings not only from finetuning LME but also `teach' it the graphical properties of patient nodes. \\